 Where in the World Do You Get to Snorkel?

 You start this North Indonesia snorkeling trip once you arrive at the Manado Airport in North Sulawesi.
 The Siladen Resort staff will then transfer you by vehicle and a short boat ride to their island, which is within the Bunaken National Marine Park.

-You will have five or six nights at the Siladen Resort, using it as a home base to explore by boat different snorkel spots close by.
+You will have six nights at the Siladen Resort, using it as a home base to explore by boat different snorkel spots close by.

 Next you will be taken back to the airport in Manado, for a short flight to Labuha in South Halmahera.
 The staff from the Kusu Island Resort will then transfer you by vehicle and boat to their resort island.

-You will have six or seven nights at the Kusu Island Resort, exploring their amazing house reef, and taking boat rides out to close snorkel reefs.
+You will have seven nights at the Kusu Island Resort, exploring their amazing house reef, and taking boat rides out to close snorkel reefs.

 Next you will be shuttled by boat and vehicle back to Labuha for a quick flight to Manado, where you will spend one night at the Novotel Manado Resort, enjoy a little down time, and have a group dinner at the hotel’s restaurant.